Swiss-suited playing cards: History of production

 The earliest references for playing cards in Switzerland date back to the late 1370s when they were sweeping through Western Europe.
 In 1377, the Dominican friar John of Rheinfelden wrote the earliest description of playing cards in Europe.
 He described the most common deck as consisting of four suits each with 13 ranks with the top three depicting a seated king, an upper-marshal who holds his suit symbol up, and an under-marshal who held it down which corresponds to the current court cards.
 Aces must have disappeared very early since there are no surviving aces with Swiss suit marks.
 It was far easier to print a 48-card deck with two woodblocks than one with 52 cards.
 The Deuce was promoted above the king around the late 15th-century to become the new ace.
 The current suit-system emerged during the 15th-century around the same time as the German suit-system after much experimentation such as feathers and hats instead of acorns and roses.
 Unlike the Germans, the Swiss have maintained the Banner 10 after the mid-16th century.
 During the 17-century, ranks 3 to 5 disappeared from most decks save for those used to play Kaiserspiel.
+The reduction to 36 cards created the standard deck still used for most forms of Swiss Jass today.

 Basel was an early center for manufacturing packs.
 Two identical decks from around 1530 were independently discovered in 1998 and 2011.
 This predecessor went through various stages of evolution during the following centuries.
 Johannes I Müller of Diessenhofen printed an early such deck in 1840.
 His successor Johannes II Müller was the owner of the Müller company in Schaffhausen which printed a "single image" variant of the deck in c.
 1880, from which it derived the "double image" design which is now standard in c.
 1920.

 Since the introduction of this deck, the various manufacturers of this deck can only be distinguished in minor design details, and in some cases by the company name printed on the aces of Schellen and Schilten.
 In this design, a central rectangle on the aces of Schellen and Schilten were used for the text "Schaffhausen & Hasle" (the location of the presses) and "Spielkartenfabrik", respectively.
 Also in the 1920s, a nearly identical design was produced by Hächler und Söhne of Zürich, indicated as "HASO" on the ace of Schellen.
 In designs derived from the 1920s Schaffhausen one, the ace of Schellen is still used to attribute the design to the original design, while the ace of Schilten is used to indicate the present manufacturer.

 The "single image" version survived into the 1950s, but became increasingly rare after 1920.